Gattocrucco/lsqfitgp/docs/sine.rst

 Notice that, to plot ``ypred``, we did ``ypred_mean = gvar.mean(ypred)``.
-This is because the output of :meth:`~GP.predfromdata` is not an array of numbers, but an array of :class:`gvar.GVar` objects. :class:`GVar` variables represent gaussian distributions; :func:`gvar.mean` extracts the mean of the distribution.
+This is because the output of :meth:`~GP.predfromdata` is not an array of numbers, but an array of :class:`gvar.GVar` objects. :class:`GVar` variables represent Gaussian distributions; :func:`gvar.mean` extracts the mean of the distribution.
 Let's make an error band for the fit by computing the standard deviations with :func:`gvar.sdev`::